-- Will maintain responsibility for the project for the duration of the contract and performance period. - Is responsible for compliance with the contract for the duration of the performance period. - Must follow all state and/or local procurement requirements that apply. - The Applicant bears the responsibility in ensuring understanding and compliance, with all utility, local, state and federal requirements. - Comply with contract, audit, and monitoring requirements, including scheduled site visits. - Utilize the online invoicing process for reimbursement.

-- Are responsible for all costs incurred prior to the execution of a contract and not have the expectation for reimbursement of those costs. - Must comply with and ensure that all Grantees, Consultants and Partners comply with: - All applicable federal, state, local, and utility laws and requirements, including the requirements of this contract. - The applicable requirements of this Program and any resulting contract. - The Applicant bears the responsibility of ensuring all subcontractors and consultants understand and comply with all requirements. - Must accurately and honestly represent the project within the application.
-COMMERCE reserves the right to revoke awards or terminate contracts inclusive of recuperating funding for projects that were misrepresented or fail to implement the project proposed during application.
+- Will maintain responsibility for the project for the duration of the contract and performance period. - Is responsible for compliance with the contract for the duration of the performance period. - Must follow all state and/or local procurement requirements that apply. - The Applicant bears the responsibility to ensure they and any subcontractors understand and comply with all utility, local, state and federal requirements. - Comply with contract, audit, and monitoring requirements, including scheduled site visits. - Utilize the online invoicing process for reimbursement. - Are responsible for all costs incurred prior to the execution of a contract and not have the expectation for reimbursement of those costs. - Must comply with and ensure that all Grantees, Consultants and Partners comply with: - All applicable federal, state, local, and utility laws and requirements, including the requirements of this contract. - The applicable requirements of this Program and any resulting contract. - Must ensure that all Grantees, Consultants and Partners: - Are responsible and qualified Applicants. - Are eligible to bid on public works projects (not debarred). - Are in and maintain good standing with all applicable federal, state, local, and utility laws and requirements, including COMMERCE. - Must accurately and honestly represent the project within the Application.
+COMMERCE reserves the right to revoke awards or terminate contracts inclusive of recuperating funding for projects that were misrepresented or fail to implement the project proposed during Application.